Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Methods

 where $T_i$ represents the token sequence of the $i$-th layer, $m$ indicates the number of tokens in $T_i$.
 As $S$ quantitatively evaluates the relationships between various tokens and feature vectors, Rein can apply a softmax function to align each patch with a unique instance:

 Leveraging the feature-to-token similarity map $S_i$, we can preliminarily estimates of $\Delta f_i$ using the equation:

 where $W_{T_i}$ and $b_{T_i}$ denote the weights and biases of a MLP, respectively.
 This MLP enables the transformation of $T_i$ across different feature spaces during the computation of $S_i$ and $\Delta \bar{f_i}$.
 Optionally, Rein can pre-calculate $T_i\times W_{T_i}+b_{T_i}$ to reduce inference time.
-Notably, $S_i(:,2:m)$ selects columns 2 to m of $S_i$, and $T_i(2:m)$ denotes the selection of rows 2 to m of $T_i$.
-This selection is particularly useful in handling challenging samples that might not have corresponding tokens in $T_i$.
-In these cases, the total similarity in the respective row of $S_i$ remains $1$, potentially leading to erroneous modifications.
-To counter this, Rein excludes the first token of $T_i$ and the first column of $S_i$, enabling the sum of each row in $S_i$ to range between $0$ and $1$, thereby reducing the risk of inappropriate alterations.
+The sum of $S_i$ equals one due to the softmax function; however, this can induce unneeded changes when all features are precise.
+To avoid this, $S_i(:,2:m)$ is designed to choose columns 2 to m of $S_i$, and $T_i(2:m)$ denotes the selection of rows 2 to m of $T_i$.
+This strategic selection allows models to sidestep unnecessary adjustments by assigning a high value to the first token and subsequently discarding it.
+This approach allows the sum of each row in $S_i$ to vary from $0$ to $1$, thus reducing the risk of inappropriate changes.

 To enhance the flexibility in feature adjustment, Rein utilizes a MLP composed of $W_{f_i}$ and $b_{f_i}$ to produce the final feature modifications $\Delta f_i$:

 Benefiting from these instance-level $\Delta f_i$ adjustments, Rein is capable of generating diverse modifications for various categories within a single image.
 The details of Rein will be explained in the next section.